Chapter 7 : Quidditch Through the Rages

 “Captains shake hands,” a loud voice rang out.
 I looked up to see today’s commentator, Mary Macdonald, a Gryffindor sixth year.

-What an idiot – I would have bet that he had never played Quidditch in his life before Simms stupidly let him on the team.
-I was rather annoyed with everyone on the team.
-They all seemed to be using dirty tactics, and I knew it would probably lose us the game.
+I was nettled.
+Some of them seemed to be using dirty tactics, and I knew it would probably lose us the game.
 And then I would be blamed for it.

 “Wright of Ravenclaw has the Quaffle now; Hastings hits a Bludger at him, Wright swerves and drops the Quaffle.
 Hastings is really good, I wonder why Simms didn’t let her on the team.
 He looks really angry right now.”

-I tried not to laugh.
-I was grateful for Mary’s sense of humor to lift my spirits.
+I tried not to laugh, grateful for Mary’s sense of humor to lift my spirits.
 And Slytherin was winning (although admittedly, I didn’t know how many of those points we actually deserved).

-Luke Wilcox was a Chaser for Ravenclaw, I saw him sneaking around, expecting a pass.
-I hit a Bludger at him, but he saw it at the last second.
+Luke Wilcox was a Chaser for Ravenclaw, and as I saw him sneaking around, expecting a pass, I hit a Bludger at him, but he saw it at the last second.
 He darted left, and collided with Nott.
 Nott flipped sideways off his broom, managing to hang on with his hands.
 He swung his feet, and accidentally kicked a Ravenclaw.

 “CHEATING!!!” yelled Mary into the megaphone.
 “Oh, Derrick scores again – this must be his fifth so far.
-Corlon has the Quaffle now, he scores.
+Lim has the Quaffle now, he scores.
 Damn it!
 Sixty-forty to Slytherin.”